-There are two crested geckos here at the zoo.
-Both were born in May 2005, and arrived here in 2007.
-Their names are Crazy-Eye and Hopscotched, named for a joke between the keepers about silly animal names that happened to fit them and stuck!
+Seneca Park Zoo is home to two crested geckos.
+Both were born in May 2005, and arrived at the Zoo in 2007.
+Their names are Crazy-Eye and Hopscotched, and they are a part of the Zoo’s ambassador animal program.

 This species was once thought to be extinct.
 It was rediscovered in 1994 and is now listed as endangered.